Eigenstate capacity and Page curve in fermionic Gaussian states: Appendix D: Closed form of Eq.( )

 where $F^{4:2:1}_{4:1:0}$ is the KdF function.
 Using the above relation, we get

 Substituting all the results in Eq.\eqref{sumsyk2}, we get

-\end{widetext} where, $\gamma = 0.57721 \cdots$ is the Euler-Mascheroni constant, $_3F_2$ is the generalized Hypergeometric function and $F{}^{2:2:1}_{2:1:0}$ is the KdF function (we have omitted the arguments for brevity).
-The above expression is in the thermodynamic limit and it upper bounds the average CoE for all fermionic Gaussian states.
+\end{widetext} where, $\gamma = 0.57721 \cdots$ is the Euler-Mascheroni constant, $_3F_2$ is the generalized hypergeometric function and $F{}^{2:2:1}_{2:1:0}$ is the KdF function (we have omitted the arguments for brevity).
+It should be stressed that the above expression is in the thermodynamic limit.
 We mention that the $_3F_2$ functions can be further written in terms of simpler functions using MATHEMATICA command \texttt{FunctionExpand}, but the form given here is more compact and thus we leave them in this form.

 Next, we discuss the convergence properties of the KdF function that we encountered in Eq.\eqref{kdf}.
 The KdF functions are two variable generalizations of hypergeometric function.
 They are used to represent the derivative of generalized hypergeometric functions, $_pF_q$, with respect to one of its parameters.
 They can also arise in the analytic continuation formulae for 2-variable Horn's function; for example, they arise in the standard analytic continuation of Appell $F_2$ around $(\infty,\infty)$.
 They also appear in the indefinite integrals of the products of two and three Meijer G-functions.
 The KdF function is defined as follows \begin{widetext}